Plays, films, articles, books, the odd album note

 See several short film clips of the New York production here.

-NEW AUDIO RECORDING: A new recording of A Walk With Mr Heifetz was produced, socially distanced (across four countries!), during the COVID-19 lockdown.
+AUDIO RECORDING: An audio recording of A Walk With Mr Heifetz was produced, socially distanced (across four countries!), during the COVID-19 lockdown.
 The recording was created to support two worthy charities, the AICF and Meir Panim.
 It stars Yuval Boim, Ed Stoppard, Richard Topol and Mariella Haubs, and was audio-produced by Tim Burton.
 Read coverage from The Times Of Israel, Playbill and Broadway World.
 Listen to the recording here.

 Credit: Pics of the Primary Stages production by James Leynse